Parks are open to the public every day of the year from 6:00 a.m. to 11:00 p.m., unless otherwise posted.

 Motorized model airplanes are not allowed in the parks.

-No solicitation, vending, advertising or sign posting is allowed in the parks, except by special permission of the Director.
+No soliciting, vending, advertising or sign posting is allowed in the parks, except by special permission of the Director.

-Allegheny Landing, Isabelle & Sixth Streets, North Shore: Enjoy a run along the river, a great lunch time break.
+Allegheny Landing, Isabella & Sixth Streets, North Shore: Enjoy a run along the river, a great lunch time break.

 Emerald View Park: The newest of Pittsburgh's major parks encircles Mount Washington and Duquesne Heights, offering an urban wilderness experience for the slightly more adventurous.